weirenong/simpleinterface/README.md

 - hallucinate when they lack information
 - struggle with messy tool results

-SimpleAgent avoids relying on fragile complex tool calling.
+SimpleInterface avoids relying on fragile complex tool calling.

 Instead, it uses a controlled skill-routing system, simple IDs, deterministic rules, memory summaries, and clear debugging output.